Topological Structures of Large Scale Interacting Systems via Uniform Functions and Forms: Configuration Space and Conserved Quantities

 for any $(s_1,s_2)\in S\times S$ satisfying $\phi(s_1,s_2)\neq(s_1,s_2)$, where $\ic\colon S\times S\rightarrow S\times S$ is the bijection obtained by exchanging the components of $S\times S$. \end{definition}

 Examples of the set of states $S$ and interactions $\phi$ are given in Example \ref{example: interactions2} of \S\ref{subsec: CQ}.
-Throughout this article, a triple $(X,S,\phi)$ indicates that $X$ is a locale, $S$ is a set of states, and $\phi$ is an interaction.
-We will next define the configuration space with transition structure associated with such a triple.
+Throughout this article, a system $(X,S,\phi)$ indicates that $X$ is a locale, $S$ is a set of states, and $\phi$ is an interaction.
+We will next define the configuration space with transition structure associated with such a system.
 We first prepare a lemma.

 \begin{lemma} For a locale $X=(X,E)$ and the set of states $S$, let $\State$ be the configuration space for $S$ on $X$.
 Let $\phi\colon S\times S\rightarrow S\times S$ be an interaction on $S$.
 For any $e=(o(e),t(e))\in E\subset X\times X$, we define the map $\phi_e\colon \State\rightarrow\State$ by $\phi_e(\state)\coloneqq\state^e$, where $\state^e=(\eta^e_x)\in\State$ is defined as in \eqref{eq: se}.
 In other words, $\phi_e(\state)$ is obtained by applying $\phi$ to the $o(e)$ and $t(e)$ components of $\state$.
 If we denote by $\Phi$ the image of the map